truongngoclinh/ios_roadmap/README.md

 ## 1. Understanding Objective-C
 I thought that, at the begining I need to read all the details given from [developer site] (https://developer.apple.com).
+After reading each section, I will update some notes to compare with Android, also its keypoint I think.

 1.1 [Introduction] (https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/Introduction/Introduction.html#//apple_ref/doc/uid/TP40011210-CH1-SW1)